sarahwolf32/Language-Model-RNN/README.md

 * Inspired by Andrew Ng's lecture on language models in this [Coursera Specialization](https://www.coursera.org/specializations/deep-learning) on Deep Learning.

+* I got the full list of existing Pokemon names from the [Pokemon Database](https://pokemondb.net/pokedex/national).

 * The excellent [Tolkiendil](http://www.tolkiendil.com/langues/english/i-lam_arth/compound_sindarin_names) website was the source of my training data for Elvish names.

+* The dinosaur names list was scraped from the [Wikipedia page on dinosaur genera](https://en.wikipedia.org/wiki/List_of_dinosaur_genera)